Person examining dog’s swollen leg

 Allergies

 Dog allergies are quite common, and your dog could be allergic to treats, food, dust, pollen, and insect bites.
 If your dog's leg is swelling, consider if you've introduced anything new into their life.
 For example, if you've recently given your dog new treats, it could be allergic to an ingredient.
 Additionally, if you started taking your dog to a new place to play, they could be allergic to the new environment or pollen in that area.
-Additionally, insect bites and stings can cause localized swelling in the limb.
-For example, if your dog is bitten by a mosquito or stung by a bee, its leg might swell in the area where they were bitten or stung.
-Additional symptoms of allergies may include:

 When treating allergies, your vet must first determine what your dog is allergic to.
-They will likely perform allergy testing, but it's important for you to provide your vet with as much information as possible.
+They will likely perform dog allergy testing, but it's important for you to provide your vet with as much information as possible.
 For example, you should tell the vet if you've changed your dog's diet or daily activity recently.
 Allergies are typically treated by medications or creams, depending on what your dog is allergic to.
 To make your pet more comfortable, you can also apply a cold compress.

 Infection